Table of Contents[Hide][Show]

 The basis of SCD primarily revolves around its categorization of carbohydrates.

 Carbohydrates, like fats and proteins, come in many forms.
 Most people are familiar with the dangers of simple, refined carbohydrates.
 These foods, including sugar and white flours, contain little fiber and other beneficial nutrients.
-They break down rapidly in the body, triggering rapid insulin spikes with subesequent crashes that can lead to all manner of health problems over time.
+They break down rapidly in the body, triggering rapid insulin spikes with subsequent crashes that can lead to all manner of health problems over time.

 Dr. Sidney Haas noted the difficulties that those with digestive ailments suffered when consuming certain types of carbohydrates.
 The continual aggravation of the gut from these foods prevented healing and exacerbated symptoms.